GAM-team/GAM/docs/Authorization.md

 * `saname <ServiceAccountName>` - Service account name; combined with `<ProjectID>` to form `<ServiceAccountEmail>`
 * `sadisplayname <ServiceAccountDisplayName>` - Service account display name
 * `sadescription <ServiceAccountDescription>` - Service account description

+You can optionally specify the type of service account key with `algorithm|localkeysize|yubikey`: [Manage Service Account keys](#manage-service-account-keys)

 ## Use an existing project for GAM authorization
 Use an existing project to create and download two files: `client_secrets.json` for the Client and `oauth2service.json` for the Service Account.